Leontes/Snavely-SFM-algorithm/README.md

 # Snavely-SFM-algorithm.
-Structure from Motion algorithm proposed by N. Snavely.
+Structure from Motion algorithm proposed by N. Snavely using OpenCV and cvsba.

+Algorithm created for learning purpouses for a course of Computer Vision.